 What is compote

 Compote (French for mixture) is a dessert fruit sauce made my simmering fresh fruit or dried fruit in syrup.
 Fresh or frozen fruit can be used such as strawberries, blueberries, raspberries, plum, or peaches (to name a few) and are heated in a sugar syrup until it becomes thickened and chunky.
-The sugar syrup can be seasoned with vanilla, lemon or orange citrus peel, cinnamon, cloves, and raisins for extra flavor.
-Cornstarch can also be added to make fruit compote into a slurry and have an even thicker consistency that is delightful for pies, jam or jelly uses.
+The sugar syrup can be seasoned with vanilla extract or vanilla bean, lemon zest or orange citrus peel, cinnamon, cloves, and raisins for extra flavor.
+In addition, lemon juice and orange juice can be added for a zesty taste.
+Cornstarch is often mixed in to make fruit compote into a slurry and have an even thicker consistency that is delightful for pie filling or a jam or jelly side dish.